teretzdev/edgar-extension/README.md

 - Additional requirements (if any)

 ## Installation
-1. Import the package into your Unity project
+1. Import the package into your Unity project.
-2. [Additional installation steps if needed]
+2. Ensure the following files are included in your project:
+   - `Assets/Scripts/RoomTemplateParser.cs`
+   - `Assets/Scripts/LLMResponseValidator.cs`
+   - `Assets/Scripts/EdgarIntegration.cs`
+   - `Assets/Scripts/RoomTemplateManager.cs`
+   - `Assets/Scripts/RoomTemplateData.cs`
+3. Follow these steps to set up the asset:
+   - Assign the `RoomTemplateManager` to your scene.
+   - Configure the `EdgarIntegration` component to synchronize room templates.
+   - Use `LLMResponseValidator` and `RoomTemplateParser` for handling LLM responses.

 ## Quick Start
 ```csharp